Fulton School Grant Information

 - Fulton Grants are competitive.
 It is the applicant’s responsibility to make sure that his/her application clearly explains the significance of the work for which support is being requested to a non-discipline specific audience.

-- Applications for multiple projects during the same grant period will be considered but must be separate applications and prioritized.
+- Applications for multiple projects, up to $3,000, during the same grant period will be considered but must be separate applications and prioritized.

 - Multiple protects at the same destination should be submitted together clearly explaining the two parts and prioritized.